-Ladies and gentlemen, the year 2022 presents enormous opportunities to consolidate the gains made in the past years.
-We will continue to work hard to strongly transform our banking operations and simplify our processes and remain committed to building a global bank that serves the needs of our cherished customers while making an impact in the communities we operate.
+We will continue to work hard to strongly transform our banking operations and simplify our processes.
+We remain committed to building a global bank that serves the needs of our cherished customers while making an impact in the communities we operate.

 I am most grateful to our valued customers for their commitment and loyalty to the Bank over the years.
 I appreciate you our customers for affording us the opportunity to be of service to you.
 I am grateful to the Board of Directors for their leadership and oversight.
-I want to say thank you to the Management Team and the entire staff of UBA Ghana for the dedication to service and loyalty to the Bank.
-We remain committed to moving UBA Ghana's performance to higher levels in the coming years.
+I want to say thank you to the Management Team and the entire staff of UBA Ghana for their dedication to service and loyalty to the Bank.
+We will continue to invest heavily in the development and welfare of our staff with the view of delighting customers.

+We remain committed to continually moving UBA Ghana's performance to higher levels.

-Our focus is to elevate customer service to an excellent level where we will be known as the best Bank in customer care especially being in a highly competitive service industry with homogenous products and near similar technology, where the only differentiating factor is customer service.
+We would continue to serve our customers and stakeholders better, and meet their expectations especially being in a highly competitive service industry with homogenous products and near similar technology, where the only differentiating factor is excellent customer service.